 So it’s a good thing when we remind ourselves daily of all the things we are grateful for, the blessings in our lives.

 It can help us to shift away our focus.

 That is why we are doing a round of gratitude on this site, ( for the first time ever), and I’d like YOU to participate.

 Let’s list three things that we are most grateful for right NOW in our life.

 It could be mundane things like thankfulness for your newest electronic toy or that the sun was shining the whole day.

 Or, be thankful for meaningful things, like your health, your family or your job.

 It is your choice.
 What’s important, however, is that you really mean it and don’t fall into “thankfulness clichés.”

 Only if you mean it and feel the positive energy of gratitude will you profit from it.

-After you write those 3 things in the comment-section below, I want you to write them again on an index card and carry it with you wherever you go.
+After you write those three things in the comment section below, I want you to write them again on an index card and carry it with you wherever you go.